 So, a keyword could be anything, from the job title to location and work experience.
 On the other hand, Boolean operators are conjunctions used to include, exclude, or combine search results.
 Some examples of Boolean operators include quotation marks “”, NOT, OR, AND, and parenthesis ().

-When used together, you can create a powerful hack to find prospects and candidates much more quickly and precisely than the basic search method.
+When used together, you can create a powerful hack on how to find candidates on LinkedIn much more quickly and precisely than the basic search method.

 Why Use XRay Search on LinkedIn?